 Just some thoughts...

 The early Jewish Christians called Jesus teachings, "The Way."
 Good word.
-Maybe instead of the word religion, if we called this journey to experience human purpose and happiness,"the way to experience human purpose and happiness" young people would be inclined to take a look.
-Around the turn of the last century the Dalai Lama taught all day at a theater in New York City.
+Maybe instead of the word religion, if we called this journey to experience human purpose and happiness,"the way to experience human purpose and happiness" more young people would be inclined to take a look.
+Around the turn of the last century the Dalai Lama taught in New York City.
 I sat transfixed in the balcony.
 He opened by explaining the idea of religion's purpose as The Way so simply.
-I recall the Dalai Lama saying in his throaty English,
+I recall the Dalai Lama speaking in throaty English,

 I am not here to convert anyone.
 Whatever religion your culture has brought you up in, stay with it.
 His Holiness went on.
 The purpose of your religion is to introduce you to God.
 Then, once introduced, it is up to YOU to cultivate that relationship.
 A religion cannot do that for you.